-The resolution of the offset around each vertex of the object is parameterized as in the buffer() method.
+Distance must be a positive float value.
+The side parameter may be 'left' or 'right'.
+The resolution of the offset around each vertex of the object is parameterized as in the buffer method.

-The join_style is for outside corners between line segments.
+The join style is for outside corners between line segments.
 Accepted integer values are 1 (round), 2 (mitre), and 3 (bevel).
 See also shapely.geometry.JOIN_STYLE.

 Severely mitered corners can be controlled by the mitre_limit parameter (spelled in British English, en-gb).
-The corners of a parallel line will be further from the original than most places with the mitre join style.
-The ratio of this further distance to the specified distance is the miter ratio.
+The ratio of the distance from the corner to the end of the mitred offset corner is the miter ratio.
 Corners with a ratio which exceed the limit will be beveled.